uabrc/uabrc.github.io/docs/data_management/storage/cheaha_storage_gpfs/gpfs_snapshots.md

 <!-- markdownlint-disable MD046 -->
 !!! note

-    Only files available in your `/data/user/$USER` directory, are saved in the snapshot directory located in `/gpfs` for users to retrieve.
+    Only files available in your `/data/user/$USER` directory, are saved in the snapshot directory located in `/gpfs` for you to retrieve.
 <!-- markdownlint-disable MD046 -->

 ### List Available Snapshots

-You can view all available snapshots in the `.snapshots` directory with the `ls` command.
-You should see a number of directories, with timestamps showing the exact time those files were saved.
+Use the `ls` command within the `.snapshots` directory to view available snapshots.
+Each directory is timestamped to show exactly when the files were saved.

 ```bash
 ls